Greater Blue Mountains World Heritage Area

 The geology and geomorphology of the property, which includes 300 metre cliffs, slot canyons and waterfalls, provides the physical conditions and visual backdrop to support these outstanding biological values.
 The property includes large areas of accessible wilderness in close proximity to 4.5 million people.
 Its exceptional biodiversity values are complemented by numerous others, including Indigenous and post-European-settlement cultural values, geodiversity, water production, wilderness, recreation and natural beauty.
 See the outstanding natural values for which the GBMWHA was inscribed in the World Heritage List.

 The Greater Blue Mountains World Heritage Area Strategic Plan

 [PDF 5.2MB] provides the broad management principles for the area, and establishes the framework for the integrated management, protection, interpretation and monitoring of the values of the eight reserves that comprise the GBMWHA.
-Land management of the area is carried out by the National Parks and Wildlife Service, which is part of the Office of Environment and Heritage, with additional resources provided by the Australian Government through the Department of Sustainability, Environment, Water, Population and Communities.
+Land management of the area is carried out by the National Parks and Wildlife Service, which is part of the Office of Environment and Heritage, with additional resources provided by the Australian Government through the Department of Environment.

 The Vegetation, Fire and Climate Change in the Greater Blue Mountains World Heritage Area

 booklet [PDF 10MB] by Kate Hammill and Liz Tasker summarises the fire regimes and vegetation of the GBMWHA, as well as exploring some of the possible impacts of climate change on its plant diversity.
 It provides the first complete vegetation map coverage for the GBMWHA, compiled from numerous pre-existing mapping studies completed in recent years, and outlines results from scientific studies of the region's plant ecology, fire regimes, and climate change projections.